ktoso/rx-wiki/Transformative-Operators.md

 Sequence complete
 ```

 If any of the individual Observables mapped to the emissions from the source Observable in `Observable.mapMany()` aborts by calling `onError`, the `Observable.mapMany()` call itself will immediately abort and call `onError`.
-If you would prefer that the map-many continue emitting the results of the remaining, error-free Observables before reporting the error, use `Observable.mapManyDelayError()` instead.
+If you would prefer that the map-many operation continue emitting the results of the remaining, error-free Observables before reporting the error, use `Observable.mapManyDelayError()` instead.

-Because it is possible that more than one of the individual observables encountered an error, `Observable.mapManyDelayError()` may pass information about multiple errors to the `onError` closure, which it will never call more than once.
-For this reason, if you want to know the nature of these errors, you should write the `onError` closure so that it accepts a parameter of the class `CompositeException`.
+Because it is possible for more than one of the individual Observables to encounter an error, `Observable.mapManyDelayError()` may pass information about multiple errors to the `onError` closure of its subscribers (which it will never call more than once).
+For this reason, if you want to know the nature of these errors, you should write your `onError` closure so that it accepts a parameter of the class `CompositeException`.

 ## reduce()

-#### Apply a function to each element and emit the final accumulated value
+#### Apply a closure to each emitted element, sequentially, and emit only the final accumulated value

 [[images/rx-operators/reduce.png]]

 The `reduce()` method returns a Observable that applies a closure of your choosing to the first item emitted by a source Observable, then feeds the result of that closure along with the second item emitted by the source Observable into the same closure, then feeds the result of _that_ closure along with the third item into the same closure, and so on until all items have been emitted by the source Observable.
 Then it emits the final result from the final call to your closure as the sole output from the returned Observable.

-This technique, which is called "reduce" here, is sometimes called "fold," "accumulate," "compress," or "inject" in other programming contexts.
+This technique, which is called “reduce” here, is sometimes called “fold,” “accumulate,” “compress,” or “inject” in other programming contexts.

 For example, the following code uses `reduce()` to compute, and then emit as an Observable, the sum of the numbers emitted by the source Observable: